Skip to Content

 Palliative care is specialized medical care for people living with a serious illness.
 This type of care is focused on providing relief from the symptoms and stress of a serious illness.
 The goal is to improve quality of life for both the patient and the family.

 Palliative care is based on the needs of the patient, not on the patient’s prognosis.
-Care is appropriate at any age and point in a serious illness and can be delivered with a curative treatment.
-Provided by a specially-trained team, palliative care specialists work together with the patients’ doctors to provide an extra layer of support.
+Care is appropriate at any age and point in a serious illness and can be delivered in conjunction with a curative treatment.
+Provided by a specially trained team, palliative care specialists work with the patient’s doctors to provide an extra layer of support.

 The primary goals of palliative care are:

-• Treat and ease symptoms that cause distress in the patient
+• Treatment and easing of symptoms that cause distress in the patient

 • Care management